The following are some of the main benefits enjoyed by members of the Society. Click on the title of each item to reveal further details.

 Member’s Handbook

 A handbook containing a list of members and their collecting interests is issued free to members on joining and is updated periodically.
-The handbook also incorporates the Society’s rules.
+The handbook also incorporates the Society's Constitution and Rules and the rules for the Society Competitions.

 Local Group Meetings

 The Society has a number of local groups within the UK which meet on a fairly informal basis to further the knowledge and enjoyment of BNA philately.
-Meetings normally involve short displays of material by the members attending and all members are welcome to attend any meetings.
+Meetings normally involve short displays of material by the members attending.
+They also provide an opportunity for members to ask questions and get assistance with specific problems from more experience collectors.
+All members are welcome to attend any meetings.
 Currently, groups are active in the following regions:-

 Midlands:- the Midlands Group normally meets at MIDPEX and on one other occasion in the year.
-Contact person is Ken Flint 73 Montalt Road, Cheylesmore, Coventry, CV3 2LT
+Contact person is Ken Flint e mail: kenflint@btinternet.com

 Elsewhere local groups meet on a more informal basis.